ozyurtf/gpu-programming/README.md

 20 seconds ≠ 20 seconds + 80 / Amount of Improvement.

-So, in summary, improvement in the application speed depends on the portion that is parallelized.
+In summary improvement in the application speed depends on the portion that is parallelized.